Career Development and Leadership

 Center for Leadership

 The Northwestern Center for Leadership can help you integrate the theory and practice of leadership and teamwork in your work whether it’s for a class, academic program, lab, or student group.
 They work with faculty, staff and students across Northwestern to provide customized services to meet your needs and are also available to meet with you individually.
 For more information, you can email the Center at email@example.com or by call 847-467-1367.

 National Center for Faculty Development & Diversity

 Northwestern University is also a member of the National Center for Faculty Development & Diversity (NCFDD).
-The membership offers free access to professional development resources and support.
-The NCFDD offers an array of online resources for improving research productivity and balancing personal and professional commitments, such as “How to Develop a Daily Writing Practice,” and “Mastering Academic Time Management.”
+This membership offers free access to professional development resources and support.
+The NCFDD also provides an array of online resources for improving research productivity and balancing personal and professional commitments, such as “How to Develop a Daily Writing Practice,” and “Mastering Academic Time Management.”
 This resource is open to all faculty and graduate students.

 Searle Center for Advancing Learning and Teaching

 The Northwestern Searle Center for Advancing Learning and Teaching offers a range of programs and services for faculty and post-docs.
 The Searle Fellows Program is a year-long experience that encourages faculty to enhance their teaching skills and practices.
 Workshops are offered on grant writing, as well as issues related to learning and teaching.
 Please visit the Searle Center website or call 847-467-2338 for more information.